aziontech/lib/packages/config/README.md

 **Parameters:**

 - `config: AzionConfig` - The configuration object for the Azion Edge Application.
+  - `domain?: DomainConfig` - Configuration for the domain.
+    - `name: string` - The domain name.
+    - `cnameAccessOnly?: boolean` - Whether to restrict access only to CNAMEs.
+    - `cnames?: string[]` - List of CNAMEs for the domain.
+    - `edgeApplicationId?: number` - ID of the edge application.
+    - `edgeFirewallId?: number` - ID of the edge firewall.
+    - `digitalCertificateId?: string | number | null` - ID of the digital certificate.
+    - `mtls?: MTLSConfig` - Configuration for mTLS.
+      - `verification: 'enforce' | 'permissive'` - mTLS verification mode.
+      - `trustedCaCertificateId: number` - ID of the trusted CA certificate.
+      - `crlList?: number[]` - List of Certificate Revocation Lists (CRLs).
-  - `origin: Array<OriginConfig>` - Array of origin configurations.
+  - `origin?: OriginConfig[]` - Array of origin configurations.
+    - `id?: number` - ID of the origin.
+    - `key?: string` - Key for the origin.
     - `name: string` - Name of the origin.
     - `type: string` - Type of the origin (e.g., 'single_origin', 'load_balancer').
-    - `bucket?: string` - Bucket name for storage origins.
+    - `bucket?: string | null` - Bucket name for storage origins.
-    - `prefix?: string` - Prefix for storage origins.
+    - `prefix?: string | null` - Prefix for storage origins.
-    - `addresses?: string[]` - Array of addresses for the origin.
+    - `addresses?: (string | { address: string; weight?: number })[]` - Array of addresses for the origin.
     - `hostHeader?: string` - Custom host header.
+    - `protocolPolicy?: 'http' | 'https' | 'preserve'` - Protocol policy for the origin.
+    - `redirection?: boolean` - Whether to enable redirection.
+    - `method?: 'ip_hash' | 'least_connections' | 'round_robin'` - Load balancing method.
+    - `path?: string` - Path for the origin.
+    - `connectionTimeout?: number` - Connection timeout in seconds.
+    - `timeoutBetweenBytes?: number` - Timeout between bytes in seconds.
+    - `hmac?: { region: string; accessKey: string; secretKey: string }` - HMAC configuration for the origin.
-  - `cache: Array<CacheConfig>` - Array of cache configurations.
+  - `cache?: CacheConfig[]` - Array of cache configurations.
     - `name: string` - Name of the cache configuration.
     - `stale?: boolean` - Whether to allow stale content.
     - `queryStringSort?: boolean` - Whether to sort query string parameters.